libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 if you need more details.

-The headline features are the final switch to meson build system, a new thread pool and thread recycling system, some useful speedups to TIFF load and dzsave, and the usual small improveemnts to image format support.
+The headline features are the final switch to meson build system, a new thread pool and thread recycling system, some useful speedups to `dzsave` and TIFF load, and the usual small improvements to image format support.
 Details below!

 We need to thank aksdb, dloebl, ewelot, tlsa, remicollet, DarthSim,